Back to all Articles

 • Make them feel included

 It doesn’t have to be a one-way system.
-Give the candidate an overview of the company, future plans you might have and discuss the role in detail.
+Give the candidate an overview of the company and future plans you might have and discuss the role in detail.
 Engage the candidate, and always give them the opportunity to ask you some questions.

 • Manage Expectations